pongdanny/pongdanny/README.md

 ### Originally from a hospitality background, I’ve transitioned into full stack web development 💻

-### Ever since I began my journey in software engineering, its been an exciting learning process everyday! 👨‍💻
+### Since I began my journey in software engineering, its been an exciting learning process everyday! 👨‍💻

 ## Skills / Technologies